 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 6:17 am and the next low tide will be at 6:39 pm.
-The only high tide of the day will be at 12:48 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:30 am and the next low tide at 3:12 pm.
+The first high tide was at 8:44 am and the next high tide at 9:16 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 13 hours and 44 minutes of sun.
-The solar transit is at 12:55 pm and the length of time the moon will be visible will be 12 hours and 6 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 11 hours and 8 minutes of sun.
+The solar transit was at 12:33 pm and the length of time the moon will be visible will be 18 hours and 12 minutes.

-The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 66 to end the day with a tidal coefficient of 63.
-The tide heights today are 0.7 ft, 4.6 ft and 2.0 ft.
+The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 90.
+The tide heights today are 1.0 ft, 6.2 ft, 0.3 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for San Diego which is of 7.5 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in San Diego tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in San Diego tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for San Diego.
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: